railwayapp/docs/src/pages/develop/cli.md

 - `railway version` is being removed in favor of using `-V` or `--version` flags.
 - `railway build` is being removed in favor of using `railway variables` to output a local .env file.
 (Also the name was confusing.)
 - `railway init` will no longer allow you to deploy a new Project with a Template.
 We have since re-worked the flow and realized that the Template deploy flow is best served as a web driven flow.

+## Timeline

+We hope to get the new CLI into our CLI offical release pipeline on Friday (2023/03/03).
+Meaning: all new installations from `npm`, `brew`, and the shell will install (v3.x.x)

+We do plan to deprecate the v2 CLI and the API routes it depends on in the future.
+The goal is to have teh transition for the CLI to occur before we fully transition the API routes.

+We will be updating this page with more information as we get closer to the release date.